LeeCampbell/IntroToRx/content/09_CombiningSequences.md

 ## Concurrent sequences

-We'll now move on to operators for combining observable sequences that are producing values concurrently.
+We'll now move on to operators for combining observable sequences that might produce values concurrently.

 ### Amb